UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/HostBasedFirewall/IPTables/README.md

 We can use additional flags such as `--line-number` to print the index associated with the rule often used to delete specific rules or insert rules at a specific location, and we can also use the `-v` flag to print out additional information that is useful when debugging our firewall rules.
 This generally is the number of packets a rule has been triggered by.

+> [!TIP]
+> You can add the `-n` flag to no resolve IP addresses to domains using a reverse DNS lookup.
+This is useful to prevent long lookup times.

 ```sh
 $ iptables -t filter -L --line-number -v
 Chain INPUT (policy ACCEPT 0 packets, 0 bytes)